ash/raku-course/essentials/ranges/exercises/number-in-limits/solution/index.md

 ## Output

-Test different cases, including when the number coinsides with the end of the range.
+Test different cases, including when the number coincides with the end of the range.

 ```console
 $ raku exercises/ranges/number-in-limits.raku